alexchai2024/portfolio/README.md

 ## Academics
 ### Mathematics
--  Calculus (12th Grade): Earned an A.
+-  Calculus (12th Grade): Earned an A
--  PreCalculus12 (11th Grade):  Earned a A.
+-  PreCalculus12 (11th Grade):  Earned a A
--  Pre Calculus 11 (10th Grade):  Earned an A-.
+-  Pre Calculus 11 (10th Grade):  Earned an A-
 -  Foundations of Mathematics and Pre Calculus 10 (10th grade): Earned an A

 ### Sciences